-Every word is a part of speech.
-The term “part of speech” refers to the role a word plays in a sentence.
-And like any workplace or TV show with an ensemble cast, these roles were designed to work together.
+Every word in English can be classified as one of eight parts of speech.
+The term part of speech refers to the role a word plays in a sentence.
+And like in any workplace or on any TV show with an ensemble cast, these roles were designed to work together.

 Read on to learn about the different parts of speech that the words we use every day fall into, and how we use them together to communicate ideas clearly.